Media Molecule: LittleBigPlanet 2, new games, and Sony acquisition (since 2009)

 In August 2012, they announced Tearaway led by Smith and Rex Crowle, with 15 developers working on it.
 The rest of the studio was working on another project—Dreams—which was in the research and development phase.
 Around this time, Media Molecule had over 40 employees.
 They released Tearaway in November 2013 for the PlayStation Vita.
 In March 2015, Young left Media Molecule to become a game audio freelancer, though he continued working on Unfolded.
 Two years later, Media Molecule and Tarsier Studios released Tearaway Unfolded, an expanded remake of Tearaway for the PlayStation 4.
 Crowle and LittleBigPlanet programmer, Moo Yu, founded Foam Sword in November 2015 and released their debut title Knights and Bikes in August 2019.

 Whilst Media Molecule may have moved away from LittleBigPlanet, they have collaborated with other studios and contributed to new games.
 This includes: 2009's LittleBigPlanet, 2010's Sackboy's Prehistoric Moves, 2012's LittleBigPlanet Karting, and 2014's LittleBigPlanet 3.

 In October 2016, Media Molecule opened Media Molecule Brighton a 'satellite' (small) studio in Brighton, East Sussex.
 They opened this workspace to accommodate a group of developers who had been commuting to and from their headquarters, allowing them to reduce travel times.
 The venue where the office is located is called the "Lighthouse" and hosts offices for other organisations like Culture24.

-The company announced Dreams, a sandbox video game with a game creation system, at Sony Interactive Entertainment's press conference at E3 2015.
+The company announced Dreams, a sandbox video game with a game creation system, at Sony Computer Entertainment's press conference at E3 2015.
 In April 2019, the game was made available via early access, a first for a Sony game.
 In December 2019, Sony announced a February 2020 release date which it met.

 In September 2020, Evans announced he was leaving after serving for 13 years as a technical director at the studio, saying he wanted a break from game development.
 He has since joined Nvidia as a researcher.
-In December of 2022, Ettouney announced he was leaving the company in January 2023.
+In December 2022, Ettouney announced he was leaving the company in January 2023.

+In April 2023, Media Molecule announced that it would stop supporting Dreams in September of the same year.
+Their future game will not be related to Dreams.
+John Beech was announced as the new creative director after Healey's departure.

+In October 2023, it was reported that Media Molecule had laid off about 20 employees.
+The company confirmed that layoffs had occurred, but not state how many people were affected.
+This was alongside about 900 layoffs across PlayStation Studios including the closure of London Studio.

+Media Molecule was reportedly near to being closed instead of London Studio.
+In August 2025, it was announced that David Smith had left the company after 20 years.